core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 4. The client includes a Request-Hash option in the request to protect, with value set to the hash H from Step 2.

-6. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 9.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD from step 5.
+5. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 9.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD.

-7. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.
+6. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.

 The result is the Deterministic Request to be sent.